 NO. NO. NO.

-Think about it this way; your interested parties, RELEVANT to your quality management system, want you to know who they are, monitor information about them and their requirements.
-They don’t want you to be guessing…they want you to be confident.
+Think about it this way; your interested parties, RELEVANT to your quality management system, want you to know who they are and monitor information about them and their requirements.
+They don’t want you to be guessing…they want you to be confident in your ISO 9001 training.

-Do you now see the difference in what we think is required and what is actually required?
+Do you now see the difference between what we think is required and what is actually required?

 Another example…just outside of a US DOD facility, which employs approximately 22,000 military and civil servants, resides a fast-food burger joint.
 Based on the definition in ISO 9000:2015, leaving out the words “relevant to the quality management system” this burger joint is an interested party to the US DOD facility and may even perceive itself to be affected by a decision or activity of the facility and its workforce.
 Do they now need to be monitored by the leaders of this US DOD facility?
-If so, what are their requirements?
+If so, what are their requirements for ISO 9001 training?

 This just doesn’t make any sense!!!